 Tell us about your animation career progression since that first job – what projects have you worked on and what have been your roles on those projects?

-Afterward came many shorter projects and pilots, of which I became a full time animator on, such as Alpha Betas, Sonic Colours: Rise of the Wisps, The Pole, and Sweet Tweets.
+Afterward came many shorter projects and pilots, of which I became a full-time animator, such as Alpha Betas, Sonic Colours: Rise of the Wisps, The Pole, and Sweet Tweets.

 For the last 2 years, we have been hard at work on Summer Memories, which currently airs on Family Channel.

-I also have had opprotunities as an animator outside Yeti, such as MAUD Collective’s AR Bernard in Kelowna and Northern Reflections in Calgary, using AR technology to bring murals to life through animation.
+I also have had opportunities as an animator outside Yeti, such as MAUD Collective’s AR Bernard in Kelowna and Northern Reflections in Calgary, using AR technology to bring murals to life through animation.